arwhyte/xcaliper-docs/caliperxapi.md

 }
 ```

-If an xAPI Activity type is not described by the Caliper model xCaliper could either retain the original type by defining for it an inline @context or map it as a generic `Entity` and record the xAPI Activity Object Type in `Entity.extensions` (Example 3).
+If no Caliper type exists that matches an xAPI Activity type xCaliper could retain the original type by defining for it an inline `@context` as part of the conversion process.

 ```
 {